grafana/Grafana-Alloy-for-Beginners/README.md

 - We will use the `prometheus.relabel` component to relabel metrics data we are scraping from the Postgres database.
 - We instruct Alloy to send (`forward_to`) the transformed data to the `prometheus.remote_write.mimir.receiver` component.
 - We define two rules to define the relabeling operations we would like to perform.
-- The first rule tells Alloy to find all metrics with the value of 'infrastructure' and replace the associated key with the label "group".
+- The first rule sets the value of the `"group"` label for all metrics to a value of `"infrastructure"`.
-(I have no idea if this is right Mischa. will you rephrase as needed for both rules?)
-- The second rull identifies all metrics with the value of 'service' and replace associated key with the label "postgres".
+- The second rule sets the value of the `"service"` label for all metrics to a value of `"postgres"` .
 - Note that the rules are evaluated top down, so the order matters!
 ```
 prometheus.relabel "postgres" {